ZacharyEspiritu/fgac/README.md

 > bash run.sh --datasets 1,10,100
 > ```

-#### Validate Results
+#### Validate Results (5 human-minutes)

 You can validate each of the claims as follows:

 - (**C-D1** / **E-D1**) Verify that all columns in
-  `results/reviewer/opensearch_table.tex` are identical to Table 6 in the paper, except for Time (min) which may vary based on your experimental setup.
+  `results/reviewer/opensearch_table.tex` are similar to Table 6 in the paper.
+In particular, "Logical Queries" should be identical.

 - (**C-D2** / **E-D2**) Verify that all columns in
-  `results/reviewer/elasticsearch_table.tex` are identical to Table 6 in the paper, except for Time (min) which may vary based on your experimental setup.
+  `results/reviewer/elasticsearch_table.tex` are similar to Table 6 in the paper.
+In particular, "Logical Queries" should be identical.

 - (**C-D3** / **E-D3**) In
   `results/reviewer/reconstructions/opensearch-d10-r1_debruijn_greedy.txt`,